987poiuytrewq/direct.vim/README.md

 Edit directories in vim.

 This plugin allows you to directly edit the filesystem.
-It does this by treating directories as if they were files, with each line corresponding to a file or directory.
-This allows you to:
+It does this by loading a directories into a buffer, with each line corresponding to a file or directory.
+You can then edit the buffer to make whatever changes you like to your files and directories and, when you save the buffer, your changes are synchronised with the filesystem.

 - navigate around the filesytem easily
 - rename, create and delete files and directories
 - yank and paste files and directories
-- undo and redo every change that you make to the filesystem
+- full undo and redo history for every change that you make to the filesystem

 ## Navigate